 For PacketCable MTAs, the usmUserName contains in it the MTA MAC address (see [6]).
 The manager MUST verify that this MAC address and the MTA FQDN specified in the MTA principal name match.
-The manager MUST also verify that the SNMP INFORM message from the MTA contains a correct MAC address - the same one that is in the usmUserName.
+The manager MUST also verify that any SNMP INFORM message containing a MAC address from the MTA contains a correct MAC address - the same one that is in the usmUserName.
 The usmUserName field inside the application-specific data field in the AP Reply MUST be the same as the one in the preceding AP Request.